spryker/spryker-docs/docs/scos/dev/glue-api-guides/202001.0/managing-carts/carts-of-registered-users/managing-carts-of-registered-users.md

 For detailed information on the modules that provide the API functionality and related installation instructions, see [Carts API](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-cart-feature-integration.html).

 ## Guest Carts and Carts of Registered Users
 Access to carts for registered users is provided by the **/carts** resource.
 Before accessing the resource, you need to authenticate a user first.
-For more details, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/{{page.version}}/authentication-and-authorization.html).

 Unlike guest carts, carts of registered users have an unlimited lifetime.
 Also, if the multiple carts feature is [integrated into your project](/docs/scos/dev/feature-integration-guides/{{page.version}}/multiple-carts-feature-integration.html) and Glue is [enabled for multi-cart operations](/docs/scos/dev/feature-integration-guides/{{page.version}}/multiple-carts-feature-integration.html), registered users can have as many carts as they want.
 In the B2B scenario, this allows for creating different carts for different purposes.
 For instance, registered users can have a cart for daily purchases and one more for purchases made once a month.